LC-Linkous/tinySA_python/README.md

 #### tinySA Ultra

-In the tinySA Ultra mode, there are four output modes: Normal (below 830 MHz), Direct (between 830MHz and 1130MHz), Ultra, and Scan.
+* In the tinySA Ultra mode, there are four output modes: Normal (below 830 MHz), Direct (between 830MHz and 1130MHz), Ultra, and Scan.

+## FAQs

+### How should I be using this?

+Right now, this library is set up as a class that can be added to a Python program.
+I recommend adding the contents of the `./src` folder on the same level (or lower) than the main program you're writing.

+### Will this be made into a REAL Python library I can import into my project?

+That's the plan!
+Right now, the core library is made of functions for directly interfacing with the tinySA series of devices.
+There are several examples in this README, which will be integrated into the core library as the error checking and features are stabilized.
+We're probably 3-6 months of development and testing away from an official release or library creation.

+## How often is this library updated?

+This library is updated in spurts.
+June-August are going to be the most active development months, but it will get monthly-ish updates otherwise.
+Development is pretty constant on the backend, but only stable code is released publicly.
+Bug fixes will be addressed as they happen.